Author: Chris Puan

 Image credited to Imaging Resource

 The Nikon D60 features a 3-point AF system.
-Yes, you read that right.
+Yes.
 Just three.

 In an era where we have hundreds of AF points covering the entire frame, 3 points feels incredibly restrictive.
 However, it forces you to slow down.
 I found myself using the “focus and recompose” technique almost exclusively.
 It’s not a camera for tracking fast-moving birds or erratic toddlers, but for portraits, landscapes, and still life, it gets the job done.